 Gorilla Wood Glue Bulk Options:

-As usual, Gorilla have us spoiled for choice when it comes to bulk options.
+As usual, Gorilla has us spoiled for choice when it comes to bulk options.

 Gorilla wood glue is available in the following options: